Back to wiki

 SSH/SCP

-• You can also copy data to/from the seedboxes via scp, what command you have to execute, depends on which box you are doing it from:
+You can also copy data to/from the seedboxes via scp.
+The command depends on which box you're running it from:

 scp -r * [email protected]:~/